add more blogposts

 2) drm failed after purchase

-3) its easier
+3) it’s easier

 4) no money